Application Procedure for the Class of 2021

-GRE and MCAT information can be at the following:
+GRE information can be found at the following:

 If currently enrolled in a graduate program where a degree would not be completed prior to entering Veterinary School, a request will be sent on submission of our Supplemental Application for a letter from his or her major professor stating knowledge and approval of the student’s application to the College of Veterinary Medicine.